 The course provides the opportunity to apply to progress to another University of Worcester management qualification such as HND Business Management or the University Diploma in Leadership and Management.
 Alternatively, the HNC qualification can lead to a career in business or management and/ or further development opportunities with universities and professional management associations.
-For example, the Chartered Management Institute (CMI), and the Institute of Leadership and Management (ILM), provide management and leadership awards at Levels 5, 6 and 7.
+For example, the Chartered Management Institute (CMI), and the Institute (ILM), provide management and leadership awards at Levels 5, 6 and 7.